10 Ways to Maximize Downtime in Your Construction Business

 For many construction businesses, the slow season is coming as winter weather puts the freeze on many of your jobs.
-Look on the bright side: This can be a great opportunity to get ahead of the competition.
+On the positive side, this can be a great opportunity to get ahead of the competition.

-Here are ten ways we suggest to make the most of your slow season and prepare your construction business for a banner year in 2020.
+Here are ten ways to make the most of your slow season and prepare your construction business for a banner year in 2024.

 1. Take care of your vehicles and equipment.